 Some employers will want to carry out a pre-employment medical check.
 This will help them to accommodate any potential weaknesses you have and adapt the workplace accordingly.

 Most employers will ask for references.
 This is to check that your previous experience can be verified and so that they can check you were a good employee in your last place of work.
+To simplify the contract review process, read this article by Johanna Ryan.

 Some background checks may also be carried out.
 This is generally a requisite in roles that involve working with vulnerable individuals, such as children or the elderly.